COS301-SE-2020/SCUBAMATE/README.md

     </details>

 ## Isobel Bosman
- * <a href=""> Linkedin  Account </a>
+ * <a href="https://www.linkedin.com/in/isobel-bosman-8b29661a7/"> Linkedin  Account </a>
  * <a href="https://u18020519.github.io/">u18020519.github.io</a>
  * Email : u18020519@tuks.co.za
  * <details>
      <summary><b>Responsibiities</b></summary>
      <br>
-        - User Charactaristics
+        - SRS Document: Functional Requirements
         <br>
-        - Functional Requirements
+        - SRS Document: Use Cases
         <br>
-        - Use Cases
+        - Created the foundation of our very first Lambda functions (in node js) that get account information as well as adding a new account.
+I also connected these to API Gateway for testing.
         <br>
-        - Insert data
+        - I created the Lambda function that adds a user's dive log to the database.
+The function receives the user's current access token and verifies it.
+Only if the token is valid will the dive log data be committed.
         <br>
-        - Insert data
+        - I connected this diveLog Lambda function to APIGateway and configured the POST request in such a way that all the requeste that the API receives are in the correct format.
         <br>
-        - Insert data
+        - Another Lambda function that I implemented was the retrieving of dive logs from a specific user.
+This function only expects an access token that is fisrt verified and returns the user's list of dives.
         <br>
-        - Insert data
+        - This diveLogHistory Lambda function was also connected to APIGateway and configured accordingly.
         <br>
     </details>